Worklytics/psoxy/docs/deployment-migration.md

   - **API Client Secrets**, if generated outside of Terraform.
 If you destroy/lose these values, you'll need to contact the data source administrator to obtain new versions.

-## Account/Project Migration
+## Account/Project/Host Provider Migration

 Use cases:
-  - move from a `dev` account to a `dev` account
+  - move from a `dev` account to a `prod` account
   - move from a "shared" account to a "dedicated" account
+  - move from AWS --> GCP, and vice versa

 First, make a list of everything you want to preserve (and migrate), rather than re-create.

-Then, pick a strategy from below and follow it.
-YMMV, and depending on you scenario you may need to do work beyond what's described here.

-### Terraform `moved`, Provider aliases

-Duplicate all the resources/modules in your current Terraform configuration again in that same file, but create alias providers that point to the new account (AWS case) or pass a different value for the `project` argument (GCP case).

-Then, use the `moved` directive to tell Terraform that the resources are being moved from the original resources/modules, to the new ones.

-### Terraform state rm / Terraform import

-While more tedious, this approach may offer more assurance of correctness.

-General steps:
+### Phase 1 : Create New Environment
-  1. create a new Terraform configuration from scratch; run `terraform init` there (if you begin with one of our examples, our `init` script does this)
+  1. Create a new Terraform configuration from scratch; run `terraform init` there (if you begin with one of our examples, our `init` script does this)
-  2. run a provisional `terraform plan` and review.
+  2. Run a provisional `terraform plan` and review.
-  3. find the resources in the plan that correspond to the infrastructure you intend to preserve
+  3. Find the resources in the plan that correspond to the infrastructure you intend to preserve
-  4. for infrastructure that is not actually moving across accounts/projects (likely data source API clients, use `terraform import` to import the existing infrastructure into your new configuration
+  4. For infrastructure that is not actually moving across accounts/projects/providers (likely data source API Clients), do the following:
-     (for infrastructure that *is* moving across projects - eg configuration parameters, secrets such as the SALT), it will be simplest to move the values via AWS / GCP console *after* your first apply
+       - use `terraform import` to import the existing infrastructure into your new configuration
+       - use `terraform state rm` to remove the resource from the old configuration
-  5. run `terraform apply` to create the new infrastructure; re-confirm that the plan is not re-creating any API clients/etc that you intended to preserve
+  5. Run `terraform apply` to create the new infrastructure; re-confirm that the plan is not re-creating any API clients/etc that you intended to preserve
-  6. Via AWS / GCP console, or CLIs, move the values of any secrets/parameters that you intended to by directly reading the values from your old account/project, and copying them into the new account/project
+  6. Via AWS / GCP console, or CLIs, move the values of any secrets/parameters that you intend to by directly reading the values from your old account/project, and copying them into the new account/project

-## Cross-Provider Migration

-eg, GCP --> AWS or vice-versa

-Use cases:
-  - change host provider from GCP to AWS or vice-versa

-TBC
+### Phase 2: Migrate
+   1. Look at the `TODO 3` files/output variables for all your connectors.
+Make a mapping between the old values and the new values.
+Send this to Worklytics.
+It should include for each the proxy URLs, AWS Role to use, and any other values that are changing.
+   2. Wait for confirmation that Worklytics has migrated all your connections to the new values.
+      This may take 1-2 days.

+### Phase 3: Destroy Old Environment
+  1. run `terraform destroy` in the old configuration.
+Carefully review the plan before confirming.
+  2. You may also destroy any API clients/etc that are managed outside of Terraform and which you did not migrate to the new environment.
+  3. You may cleanup any configuration values, such as SSM Parameters / GCP Secrets to customize the proxy rules sets, that you may have created in your old host environment.